 Don’t remove the protective covering of mulch, straw and chopped leaves from your flower beds too early.
 Wait until daytime highs are regularly above freezing before getting started.
 When the temperature is right, use your hands or a light rake to remove mulch so you don’t break up or uproot tender plants.

 You Use Dangerous Equipment

 If you’re doing heavy work in the yard this spring, make sure your equipment is in top working condition.
 A malfunctioning chainsaw, lawn tractor or large rototiller can cause serious injury.

 Directions on lawn treatment products are important, so take the time to read the label.
 It’s not only the concentration for fluids or the spreader setting for granules — pay attention to the details, like the rain forecast and what temperature ranges the treatment requires.
 Ignore them and you’ll either wreck your lawn or waste your time and money.

 You Ready the Vegetable Garden Too Soon

-If you have a vegetable garden, don’t get too eager to work the soil.
-If you get out there while the soil is still somewhat frozen or muddy, you will compact the soil.
-The problem with compacted soil is that it doesn’t contain the oxygen young plants need grow.
+If you have a vegetable garden, don’t be too eager to work the soil.
+If you start while the soil is still somewhat frozen or muddy, you will compact the soil.
+That’s a problem; compacted soil doesn’t contain the oxygen young plants need grow.
 Hold off until the ground is dried out.

 You Mow with Dull Blades